silverwind/updates/README.md

   <img src="https://i.imgur.com/jBjNoKO.png"/>
 </p>

-`updates` checks for npm dependency updates and optionally updates `package.json`.
+`updates` is a CLI tool which checks for dependency updates of the current project and optionally updates `package.json`.
 It is typically able to complete in less than a second.
-It can also output JSON for easy integration.
+It can output JSON for interop with other tools.

 ## Install